Igor-Botelho/multi-user-task-manager/README.md

 - npm i

-In backend repository execute the commands to initialize the project
+In backend repository execute the command to initialize the project

 - node src/db/server.js